Airbnb Account Hacked? Here’s What To Do

 Top Tips to Keep Your Airbnb Account Safe

-Whether you are in the fortunate position never to have a hacked Airbnb account before or you have been a recent victim, here are seven safety tips to keep your account safe and reduce the chances of it getting hacked on the Airbnb site in the future.
+Whether you are in the fortunate position never to have a hacked Airbnb account before or you have been a recent victim, here are seven safety tips to keep your account safe and minimize security issues.

 1. Don’t click on strange emails or URL links

 Also, keep in mind that there are many websites that try to copy the look of Airbnb’s official website.
-So, guard against clicking on links on these types of copycat websites.
+So, guard against clicking on links on such sites.

 Even if you are on a legit website, if it is unsecured or unprotected, do not share any of your data.
 Your web browser will often use a pop-up notification to alert you to unsecured websites.